junesirius/junesirius.github.io/_posts/Supernatural/2024-09-03-SPN-Rewatch-records.md

 ### S13E09

+Dean threatens Kia with a gun to force her to help them.
 Jack goes into Apocalypse World with Kia's help.

+### S13E14

+Donatello is corrupted by the Demon Tablet because of no soul, Cass forces information out of his brain and makes him brain dead.

 ## Enochian